 Palawan Land Glossary

-Plain-English property terms for buyers.
-Each entry explains what the term means, why it matters, and what to check next.
+Plain-English property terms for Palawan land buyers.
+Each entry explains what the term means, why it matters, and what to check next before paying, signing, or relying on a listing.

 Browse terms